-RABBI ARTHUR SEGAL: JEWISH SPIRITUALITY: DEVARIM:KING OG; IRON BED: BROKE CRADLE
+RABBI ARTHUR SEGAL: JEWISH SPIRITUAL RENEWAL: DEVARIM: MOSES' LAST FIVE WEEKSRABBI ARTHUR SEGAL: JEWISH SPIRITUALITY: DEVARIM:KING OG; IRON BED: BROKE CRADLECHUMASH CANDESCENCE

 PARASHA DEVARIM